 You document every client’s environment down to the port, then run your own growth on referrals and local maps feels safe until a major client churns and your pipeline goes flat.
-These core msp pain points are not minor annoyances; they are structural growth ceilings capping your pipeline, margins, and valuation.
+These core MSP pain points are not minor annoyances; they are structural growth ceilings capping your pipeline, margins, and valuation.
 Here are the 8 symptoms of a stalled demand engine, what they cost, and how to self-diagnose.
 We begin with the most comfortable trap: referral dependence.

 1. Referral Dependence: High Close Rates but Zero Forecastability